 To report a non-UVA scholarship, complete and submit the "Outside Scholarships Self Reporting Form" found under the correct academic year on our Forms page.
 Unless otherwise specifically requested in writing by the donor or awarding agency, Student Financial Services will credit one half of the scholarship amount to the fall charges and one half to the spring.
 If you wish to have the entire amount applied to one semester only, please contact the donor to have them provide documentation of their request.

 Employer-provided tuition benefits do impact our calculation of your demonstrated need.
 If you or your parent work for a company--another University or a school district, for example--and that company will pay for a portion of your costs, we will factor that in to the calculation of your need or revise your financial aid award, if notification of that benefit arrives after your award is complete.
-In general, the formula we use is Cost of Attendance - your EFC - your employer tuition benefit = your demonstrated need.
+In general, the formula we use is Cost of Attendance minus your contribution from the family minus your employer tuition benefit equlas your demonstrated need.

 Federal Grant Programs